kakuffo/maven/README.md

 # Maven Overview

+Maven a tool developed by Apache to support their software development project initially released on 13 July 2004.
+Maven allows for software project management, and software project reporting by providing an overview and visualization of the project.
+Maven, often known technically as mvn is open source and license as Apache License 2.0.
+I view the tool as one of the earliest tools that reconciled Java development software project activity automation into a single framework.
+The use of XML, made its adoption in the development rapid by XML connoisseur.

+ Download Link to Maven

 ## What is Maven

 Maven is an Apache open source software for automating software project processes.
 Maven is deployed